 Brine Shrimp: Although a lot of people say brine shrimp are too much work, I did not find them to be any work at all.
 I purchased one of the kits for a 2 liter bottle (see here), so perhaps not fighting with a DIY system just made it feel easier to me.
 The other complaint I have heard is that pet store eggs are often old and no longer good.
 I purchased eggs off Amazon (specific brand linked here) which appeared to have a good hatch rate.
 With my temperatures just under 80F, I was getting a batch every 24 hours.
 The only complaint I have is the brine shrimp net let the majority of brine shrimp go through it.
 I fixed this by placing an unused coffee filter inside the brine shrimp net and then rising them off in that filter with fresh water before feeding.
 I found brine shrimp to be the easiest way to produce a large number of small food items.

 Russian Red Daphnia: These did better for me than Moina and produced large numbers of daphnia.
 The adults are a medium sized prey item, probably as big as a mosquito pupae.
 The babies are about the size of a Moina adult.
 I just kept them in a bucket of green water and changed out some of the water with pond water every couple of days.
+I would highly recommend a culture of these very useful creatures.

 Mosquito Larvae: These are a useful food source while are relatively small when they first hatch but will grow to a medium sized food item over time.
 I found the claims of how easy it was to get them to lay eggs untrue in my case.
 I would recommend putting out the collection container well before they are needed to perfect the technique for your area.
 Although my attempts to get them to lay eggs did not go well, I did incidentally collect a few as well as find and harvest some egg rafts here and there.